SportsAct/SportsAct/README.md

 * Looking fo games screen
   * User can see the current public games or private friends games that are going to happen in the future
 * Creating game screen
     * User can create games or events for others to see
+* Confirmation game created screen
+    * User can confirm the event that they created, and invit people to join that event
 * Messaging Screen - Chat for users to communicate (direct 1-on-1 or via group game)
    * Upon entering a group game, the user is going to be part of that group chat
    * Also users can chat between them
+* Chat Screen
+   * Screen where user can see all chats he is part of
 * Profile Screen
    * Allows user to upload a photo and fill in sport information that is interesting to them and others, also you can manage your friends
+* Edit profile screen
+    * Lets the user edit their profile
 * Settings Screen
    * Lets people change language, and app notification settings.